|

 As you can imagine, with that voice and presence, Ed also did voiceover work.
 The following clip of Ed doing the voiceover for Dino Golf Balls is a perfect example of that.
 This clip was also provided by Jeff Platt, for which I thank him a great deal.
 Again, please don't take this and post it on YouTube and other file sharing sites.

-Edward Platt committed suicide in 1974 after two previous attempts.
+Edward Platt committed suicide in 1974.
 According to his family, Ed suffered from undiagnosed depression and financial difficulties.
 His ashes were scattered in the sea off the California coast by his family.
-Like any other medical condition, depression needs to be treated.
-If you or anyone you know suffer from depression, please consider these resources:

 For more on this great actor, check out The Ed Platt Tribute Site.